chanbengz/SUSTech_CS_Notes/README.md

 I'm Ben Chen, currently a sophomore student majoring in CS.
 The repo records my every notes, materials and codes of the courses that I've taken seriously.
 I might not express my solutions well so if you have problems understanding my writing, please feel free to reach me via my email `chanben04gz@gmail.com`.

+> [!NOTE]
+> Due to my preference for system security, I did not enroll most of the AI related courses like Machine Learning, Deep Learning and Intelligent Robotics.
+Sorry for not covering them.
+Please refer to other repos for those courses.

 ## Structure

 The repo contains the following courses for now